-Homosexuality
+Homosexuality in Burundi

 Homosexuality and gay marriage are prohibited by law in Burundi.
 Homosexual acts are viewed as criminal offenses that typically incur fines of up to 100,000 Francs and/or imprisonment for up to 2 years.
 Although prosecutions for homosexuality are fairly rare, openly homosexual Burundians face discrimination and harassment.
 Consequently, few homosexuals in Burundi are open about their orientation.
-There are advocacy groups promoting homosexual rights and providing HIV/AIDs education (see p4 of Sustenance and Health).
+There are advocacy groups promoting homosexual rights and providing HIV/AIDs education (see Sustenance and Health).
+At this time, the US State Department has a Status of Forces Agreement in place for Burundi.
+Service members will be held accountable to the Uniformed Code of Military Justice.